Nkwebana/comments-test/README.md

 ### Node version

-- Please have at least Node version 16 installed on your machine
+- Please have at least Node version 16 installed on your machine.
+[Install Node here](https://nodejs.org/en/)

 ### How To Run The Project